Jacob Dudman: Acting

 In 2018, Dudman was cast as Dev in The A List, a BBC iPlayer original series.
 Later in the year, Dudman played a role in the third season of Medici as Giulio de Medici, released in December 2019.
-In 2019, Dudman joined the cast of two new titles set to be released in 2020: The Stranger (based on a Harlan Coben novel) and Fate: The Winx Saga (based on the Italian Nickelodeon cartoon Winx Club).
+In 2019, Dudman joined the cast of The Stranger (based on a Harlan Coben novel) and Fate: The Winx Saga (based on the Italian Nickelodeon cartoon Winx Club).

 Doctor Who

 Dudman has voiced the roles of the Tenth, Eleventh and Twelfth Doctors as part of the Doctor Who audio drama range for Big Finish Productions.
 He has voiced many other roles for different Big Finish titles, including the Doctor Who main range.
 In 2020, Dudman narrated the short film Farewell, Sarah Jane written by Russell T Davies, which was aired on the anniversary of Elisabeth Sladen's death.

 Personal life

 Dudman's godfather is actor Paul Blackthorne.